 She knew how her story should be written and she wrote it that way by focusing on what she loved, what she wanted shared, and how she could uplift her children.
 She chose love.

 What you focus on gets your focus.
-If you are struggling with a difficult layout or need help rewording a situation, feel free to email me at firstname.lastname@example.org.
-I will respond.
+If you are struggling with a difficult layout or need help rewording a situation, feel free to reach out to me on FaceBook.